AdelGasmi/pysparkproject/README.md

 # pysparkproject
-This is a sample project using PySpark to apply different operations (transformations and actions) on a dataset.
+This is a sample project using PySpark to apply different operations (transformations and actions) on a RDD.